 At the core of all wounds is a thought / belief that we are not good enough, that we are bad, that we’ve done something wrong.

-Most of us were conditioned to believe that it isn’t okay to feel our feelings, especially the really strong emotions that threatened our caregivers’ world when we expressed them.
-So, sometimes unconsciously and with good intentions, they did whatever they could to try to influence us into burying our feelings.
+Most of us came to believe that our "negative" emotions make us flawed in some way and that it isn’t okay to feel our feelings, especially the really strong emotions that threatened our caregivers’ world when we expressed them.

-Then, as young children (or even from previous lifetimes) we carried this belief seed of “not good enough / bad / did something wrong.”
-Consequently, since our experience is always a reflection of our beliefs about ourselves, other reprimanding “events” generally occur that feed energy to this belief.
-Each time we were reprimanded and made wrong for being who we were, the “I am bad” thought was rethought and eventually became a part of our self-concept.
+As a result, since our experience is always a reflection of our beliefs about ourselves, other reprimanding “events” generally occur that feed energy to this belief.
+Each time we were reprimanded and experienced negative feedback about being who we were, the “I am bad” thought was re-thought and eventually became a part of our self-concept.

-As we move through childhood, adolescence and into adulthood, a self-preservation component of our psyche pushes this debilitating belief down into the subconscious.
+As we move through childhood, adolescence and into adulthood, a self-preservation component of our psyche pushes intense emotions (which result from identifying with debilitating beliefs) down into the subconscious.

 This self-preservation component, which we all have, is driven by the instinct to do whatever we can to survive as best we can under challenging circumstances, including turning away from the emotional pain and denying – even to ourselves – that it ever existed.

-Unfortunately, even though the “I am bad / not good enough” belief may now be unconscious, the energy of it still operates in our lives, veiling the reality that what we truly are, beneath ALL self-concepts, is radiant, alive, consciousness, totally at peace.
+Unfortunately, even though the feelings from the “I am bad / not good enough” belief may now be unconscious, the energy of it still operates in our lives, veiling the reality that what we truly are, beneath ALL self-concepts, is radiant, alive, consciousness, totally at peace.

 Some of us have had the experience of feeling emotionally “frozen” or cut off from our feelings.
 We know we feel SOMETHING but the feelings themselves are murky and indefinable.